jefferyfry/gcp-saas-bill/pubsub-service/README.md

 ## Configuration
 To successfully run the pubsub service, configuration must be set through either environment variables, command-line options or a configuration file.
 You may chose an option based on on your intent (development, testing, production deployment).
 The following configuration is required:

+* PubSub Subscription -
+* PubSub Topic -
-* Subscription Service Endpoint - This is the listening port for the service.
+* Subscription Service URL -
+* Cloud Commerce Procurement URL
+* Partner ID -
 * GCP Project ID - This is your marketplace project where this service and required resources are deployed.

 ### Configuration Precedence